B-AVIBench: Towards Evaluating the Robustness of Large Vision-Language Model on Black-box Adversarial Visual-Instructions: B-AVIBench

 \subsection{Dataset}

-Our base dataset is derived from Tiny LVLM-eHub \cite{shao2023tiny}, which consists of 2,550 instructions and corresponding answers, and is organized into nine tasks that evaluate LVLM's five multimodal capabilities: (1) Visual perception involves interpreting and understanding visual information.
-(2) Visual knowledge acquisition refers to the capability of LVLMs to acquire and understand visual information from images.
-(3) Visual reasoning involves the ability to reason and answer questions.
-(4) Visual commonsense measures the model's comprehension of shared human knowledge about visual concepts.
-(5) Object hallucination refers to the phenomenon where LVLMs generate content that does not match the actual objects present in a given image.
+Our base dataset is derived from Tiny LVLM-eHub~\cite{shao2023tiny}, which consists of 2,550 instructions and corresponding answers, and is organized into ten tasks that evaluate LVLM's five multimodal capabilities:

+\textbf{Visual perception} involves interpreting and understanding visual information, which is evaluated through tasks such as Image Classification, Object Counting (OC), and Multi-Class Identification (MCI) and includes a total of 450 images.
+Compared to Tiny LVLM-eHub~\cite{shao2023tiny}, we add 50 additional images from the CIFAR-100 dataset~\cite{Krizhevsky2009LearningML}.

+\textbf{Visual knowledge acquisition} refers to the capability to acquire and understand visual information from images.
+This involves tasks such as Optical Character Recognition (OCR), Key Information Extraction (KIE), and image captioning and includes a total of 950 images.
+Compared to Tiny LVLM-eHub~\cite{shao2023tiny}, we add 150 additional images from the following datasets (50 from each): POIE~\cite{zheng2018opentag}, MSCOCO\_Caption\_Karpathy~\cite{chen2015microsoft}, and WHOOPSCaption~\cite{bitton2023breakingwhoops}.

+\textbf{Visual reasoning} involves the ability to reason and answer questions, which contains Visual Question Answering (VQA) and Knowledge-Grounded Image Description (KGID).
+There are a total of 750 images for this ability.
+Compared with Tiny LVLM-eHub~\cite{shao2023tiny}, we include an additional 50 images from AOKVQAClose~\cite{schwenk2022okvqa}, 50 images from AOKVQAOpen~\cite{schwenk2022okvqa}, 50 images from WHOOPSWeird~\cite{bitton2023breakingwhoops}, and 50 images from Visdial~\cite{das2017visual}.

+\textbf{Visual commonsense} measures the model's comprehension of shared human knowledge about visual concepts, which utilizes the same dataset as Tiny LVLM-eHub~\cite{shao2023tiny} and includes images related to color, shape, material, component, and other factors.
+A total of 250 images are used for assessing this ability.

+\textbf{Object hallucination} refers to the phenomenon where LVLMs generate content that does not match the actual objects present in a given image, which uses the same dataset as Tiny LVLM-eHub~\cite{shao2023tiny} and includes 150 images.

-Our AVIBench dataset generates 260K AVIs based on the base dataset.
-In particular, AVIBench includes 145,350 AVIs for image corruption, about 26,736 AVIs for decision-based optimized image attacks, 55,000 AVIs for content bias attacks, and 33,000 AVIs for black-box text attacks.
-For more comprehensive information, including details about the base dataset, evaluation criteria, and the specific composition of AVIs, please refer to the \textit{\textbf{supplementary material}}.
+Based on the base dataset, B-AVIBench dataset generates 316K B-AVIs.
+Specifically, B-AVIBench includes 145,350 B-AVIs for image corruption, about 26,736 B-AVIs for decision-based optimized image attacks, 55,000 B-AVIs for content bias attacks, and 89,100 B-AVIs for black-box text attacks.